 Visit Tokyo under 24 hours- One Day Trip Itinerary omoideyokocho

 We hope that this guide proves useful to you.
-There are many more things to see, do and experience in Tokyo, but if you have only 24 hours here, we think these are the things you should give your precious 24 hours to.
+There are many more things to see, do, and experience in Tokyo, but if you have only 24 hours here, we think these are the things you should give your precious time to.

-And, of course, this is just a casual guide so there’s no need to keep to the timetable.
-Feel free to get through this day as quickly or as slowly as you like, giving more time to the activities you enjoy more.
+Of course, this is just a casual guide, so there’s no need to stick to the timetable.
+Feel free to get through this day as quickly or as slowly as you like, giving more time to the activities you enjoy most.